GermanInfinity/AI/GA/README.md

-"""Include in README and here, to make things fair, we consider all the possible combinations of items in bagpack as our search space.

-   Mutation happens 100% of the time Crossover 80%

 BAGPACK PROBLEM
 The goal of this problem set is to pack a bag that does not exceed the threshold weight of 120kg, with the most valuable items available without repetition.